fiffeek/filipmikina.com/content/blog/stolen-github-page.md

 draft: false
 showToc: true
 heroImage: /images/github_stolen_error.png
-title:
+title: |
-  "GitHub Pages Domain Hijacking: A Cautionary Tale About Subdomain Takeovers"
+  GitHub Pages Domain Hijacking: How a Subdomain Takeover Happened and How to Prevent It
 description:
-  A cautionary tale about subdomain takeovers on GitHub Pages.
-Learn how attackers can hijack your custom domains, what the security implications are, and most importantly - how to protect yourself with domain verification.
+  A real-world story of a GitHub Pages subdomain hijacking.
+Learn how attackers exploit dangling DNS records, what domain verification does (and doesn’t) protect, and how to secure your GitHub Pages custom domains from takeover.
 date: 2025-11-04
 tags:
   - Security